Salah Zulfikar: 1960s: stardom

-1970s: Bankable star
+1970s: bankable star

 Exceeding a decade as a bankable star in Egypt and the Arab world, in the 1970s, Zulfikar was focused on commercial success.
-He starred in My Husband's Wife (Imra'at Zawgy) (1970), a box-office hit alongside leading actresses; Nelly and Naglaa Fathi.
-In the same year, he earned critical recognition from Cairo critics for his performance as Amin Akef in the political thriller, of Kamal El Sheikh's Sunset and Sunrise (Ghroob wa Shrooq) (1970).
-His next role was Fahmy in Virgo (Borj El-Athraa) (1970) with Zulfikar in the lead alongside Nahed Sherif, Adel Emam and Lebleba in the supporting roles.
-In the same year, he starred in the thriller; Eye of Life (Ain El Hayah) (1970), achieved good numbers in the box office.
-In 1971, he starred in the crime thriller; The Killers (El Qatala) by Ashraf Fahmy, a box office success in Egypt, he was paired with Faten Hamama in Henry Barakat's short film Witch (Sahira) (1971).
+He starred in My Husband's Wife (1970), a box-office hit alongside leading actresses; Nelly and Naglaa Fathi.
+In the same year, he earned critical recognition from Cairo critics for his performance as Amin Akef in Kamal El Sheikh's political thriller Sunset and Sunrise (1970), with Soad Hosny and Rushdy Abaza.
+His next role was Fahmy in Virgo (1970) with Zulfikar in the lead alongside Nahed Sherif, Adel Emam and Lebleba.

-In his six films of 1972, Zulfikar played diversified roles including Mohsen in A Call for Life (Da'wa Lil Hayah) (1972), co-starring Mervat Amin and Mahmoud El-Meliguy.
-In Lebanon, he was paired with Sabah for the sixth and last time in Paris and Love (Paris wal Hob) (1972), and the film was a commercial hit, the highest-grossing film in Lebanese theatres of the year, however it was received with mixed reviews by critics.
-He starred in Mahmoud Zulfikar's Featureless Men (Regal bila Malameh) (1972) alongside actress Nadia Lutfi, the film was shot in 1970, released two years later and made good numbers in the box-office.
-Zulfikar partnered with Soad Hosny for the fourth time in Those People of the Nile (Al Nass Wal Nil) (1972) directed by Youssef Chahine.
-On stage, Zulfikar played the role of a bachelor in the successful comedy; A Bachelor and Three Maidens (Azib Wa Talaat Awanes) (1972).
-In Syria, Zulfikar played the lead in the Syrian romance Memory of A Night of Love (Zekra Lailat Hubb) (1973) alongside leading actresses Nelly, Nabila Ebeid, Muna Wassef, and Hala Shawkat, was successful in Syrian and Lebanese theaters.
-Zulfikar achieved box-office success in Egyptian theaters in his psychological drama The Other Man (Al Rajul Al Akhar) (1973) in which he was also the executive producer.
+In 1971, he starred in the crime thriller; The Killers by Ashraf Fahmy, the film was a box office hit.
+In his six films of 1972, he starred in diversified roles such as; Featureless Men (1972) alongside actress Nadia Lutfi, the film was shot in 1970, released two years later and made good numbers in the box-office.
+In Lebanon, he was paired with Sabah for the sixth and last time in Paris and Love (1972), and the film was a commercial hit, the highest-grossing film in Lebanese theatres of the year, however it was received with mixed reviews by critics.
+Zulfikar partnered with Soad Hosny for the fourth time in Those People of the Nile (1972) directed by Youssef Chahine.
+On stage, Zulfikar played the role of a bachelor in the successful comedy; A Bachelor and Three Maidens (1972).

+In 1973, Zulfikar played the lead in the Syrian romance Memory of a Night of Love (1973) alongside leading actresses Nelly, Nabila Ebeid, Muna Wassef, and Hala Shawkat, the film was successful in Syrian and Lebanese theaters.
+He played the role of his fellow Egyptian King Horemheb alongside Geraldine Chaplin in the short film Nefertiti and Akhenaton (Spanish: Nefertiti y Aquentos) (1973) directed by Raúl Araiza.
+Zulfikar starred in his psychological drama The Other Man (1973) in which he was also the executive producer, and the film was a box-office success.